jayachithra/EmailScrapper/README.md

 # EmailScrapper
-Scrape email IDs from websites
+Scrape email IDs from websites using Python 3

 The given script gets a list of websites from the user and extracts all the email IDs from the website.